SkillsFundingAgency/dfc-devops/ArmTemplates/Application-Insights/slack-alerts-logic-app.md

 The base name used for the connection and the logic app.

-slackChannel:  (optional) string
+slackChannel:  (required) string

-The slack channel to send alerts to.
+The slack channel to send alerts to, which must start with a # character.
-Defaults to #general

 ## Outputs